echizenyayota/e-yota4.com/wp-content/plugins/really-simple-ssl/readme.txt

 * Premium support

 = What does the plugin actually do =
+* It will first check for an existing SSL certificate.
+If you don't have one, you can generate one in the plugin.
+Depending on your hosting company, we can also install it for you, or help you with instructions
 * The plugin handles most issues that WordPress has with SSL, like when you're behind a reverse proxy/loadbalancer, or when no headers are passed which WordPress can use to detect SSL.
 * All incoming requests are redirected to https.
 Default with an internal WordPress redirect, but you can also enable a .htaccess redirect.
 * The siteurl and homeurl are changed to https.